Ivan Megharoopan: Casting

 Madhavan Nair.
 Other cast members included Jagathy Sreekumar and Padmapriya.

 "Aande Londe" was sung by Remya Nambeeshan.

 Soundtrack

 The songs in the film are written by ONV Kurup and Kavalam Narayana Panikkar.
-It also includes a poem by "Mahakavi" P. Kunhiraman Nair, on whose life the film is based on.
+It also includes a poem by "Mahakavi" P. Kunhiraman Nair, on whose life the film is based.
 Ivan Megharoopan original sound track was the first Malayalam release of Universal Music Group.